 Scholarly Commons Citation

 Gostin, Lawrence O. and Reingold, Rebecca B., "Women's Health and Abortion Rights: Whole Woman's Health v Hellerstedt" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1784.
+1784.